vantreeseba/jsrunnable/README.md

 An easy way to do workers kinda???
 I dunno, I just wanted to see if it would work.

+This will only work in the browser currently, looking into ways to use the cluster module to make it transparently work on both the browser and in node.

 ### Basic Usage:
 ```javascript
 var runner = new Runnable();